 Secondary or commercial marks for the majority of the institution’s units, departments, centers and other entities are not allowed.
 Existing icons or logos may be repurposed as illustrations or graphic elements.
 However, there are select instances when use of a secondary or commercial mark is appropriate.
 Units meeting these primary criteria will receive consideration for approval to use a secondary mark when:

-- the unit must operate in a retail environment and have a storefront (example: WMU Bookstore); and
+- The unit must operate in a retail environment and have a storefront (e.g., WMU Bookstore).

-- the unit has multiple funding sources and operated as a true consortium (example: a program receiving funding from an external source as well as the University).
+- The unit has multiple funding sources and operated as a true consortium (e.g., a program receiving funding from an external source as well as the University).

 Units approved to use a secondary mark must also use the authorized University promotional mark with their communication materials.
 The University promotional mark should receive more prominence than the approved secondary mark.